 - Driver distraction due to inebriated passengers

-A combination of these factors often leads to serious Uber accidents in Bradenton.
+A combination of these factors may lead to serious Uber accidents in Bradenton.
 Whether you were an Uber passenger injured during a ride or got into an accident with a working Uber driver, determining which parties are liable for your injuries is essential to recovering compensation.

 Individuals and Entities Potentially Liable After an Uber Collision

-An Uber ride legally starts when the Uber driver accepts a request for pick-up through the app, and ends when the last passenger exits the Uber vehicle or the request is canceled.
+An Uber ride legally starts when the Uber driver accepts a request for pick-up through the app and ends when the passenger exits the Uber vehicle or the request is canceled.

 The following individuals or entities may be liable if you were injured in a Bradenton Uber accident:

 - An inebriated passenger who distracts or threatens the Uber driver

 - The owner of the vehicle, if not the Uber driver

 Uber maintains a $1 million liability insurance policy to cover claimants injured in Uber accidents.
 If you were injured in a qualifying Uber ride, Uber’s liability insurer will typically cover your damages.
 This includes passengers riding in an Uber summoned by a friend or another passenger.